2024 United Nations Climate Change Conference

 The 2024 United Nations Climate Change Conference or Conference of the Parties of the UNFCCC, more commonly known as COP29, was the 29th United Nations Climate Change conference.
 It was held at Baku Olympic Stadium in Baku, Azerbaijan, from 11 to 22 November 2024.
 Mukhtar Babayev presided, while Samir Nuriyev headed the Organising Committee.

 The conference concluded with an agreement on plans for finance to mitigate the effects of climate change and help developing nations transition to more sustainable energy sources.
 Rules and a UN registry were agreed to facilitate and record international trading of carbon credits.

 The choice of Azerbaijan as the location for the conference was controversial because it is a major oil and gas producer and authoritarian state with extensive corruption, with several "official partners" of COP29 being businesses directly owned by President of Azerbaijan Ilham Aliyev, or tied to the Aliyev family's businesses.
+Most G7 leaders chose not to attend the conference.

 Background

 Azerbaijan signed the Paris Agreement—an agreement within the United Nations Framework Convention on Climate Change (UNFCCC)—on 22 April 2016.
 It was ratified on 9 January 2017, and entered into force on 8 February 2017.

 In January 2024, Mukhtar Babayev, a longtime official of Azeri state-owned oil company SOCAR and Minister of Ecology and Natural Resources, was appointed as president of the COP29.
 Azerbaijan reportedly paid New York-based PR firm Teneo US$4.7 million to manage public relations for the event.